-Only on the Bird Feeding Trail have the Conservation Authority defined the walkway with a cedar rail fence.
-The turkeys took advantage of the rails to survey their surroundings, and bird watchers carefully deposited birdseed onto the rails to entice the many chickadees and nuthatches into ever closer proximity.
+The wild turkeys took advantage of the rails to survey their surroundings, and bird watchers carefully deposited birdseed onto the rails to entice the many black-capped chickadees and white-breasted nuthatches into ever closer proximity.

 The conservation area is made up of a variety of natural landscapes, so the turkeys can quite easily disappear into the underbrush, as seen here.

 We saw numerous White-breasted Nuthatches (Sitta carolinensis) in the trees along the trail, obviously attracted by the availability of bird food.
 As with all nuthatches, they move down the tree trunk head first.
 This female can be identified by the chestnut-colored feathers on her lower rear.

 The White-breasted Nuthatches were even confident enough to snatch up seeds placed on the cedar rail fence.

 I haven’t fed chickadees out of my hand since I was a young girl.
 This was a nice chance to get a very close look at these cheerful little birds.
 The Black-capped Chickadees (Poecile atricapillus) vocalize with the familiar chick-a-dee-dee-dee call.

 Keeping an eye on the website for local bird sightings alerted us to the presence of a Red-bellied Woodpecker (Melanerpes carolinus) at the Lynde Shores Conservation Area.
 That is why we went there on this day.
 I was thrilled to catch a quick glimpse of one of these woodpeckers as it made off with a peanut in the shell.

 The range of the Red-bellied Woodpecker typically extends to the northern edge of Lake Ontario, but with the effects of climate change, they are being sighted further north every year.
 In this photo, the red belly of the male woodpecker is not visible.